OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Introduction

-\begin{itemize}[topsep=2pt,itemsep=2pt, parsep=2pt, leftmargin=16pt] \item \textbf{Improved Conditional Rectified Flow for Image Restoration}: We introduce an enhanced conditional rectified flow model for image restoration.
-By leveraging an noise-augmented LR conditioning strategy, our approach enables more effective LR-conditioned diffusion restoration, serving as both a general restoration framework and the foundational stage for our proposed distillation algorithm.
+Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Noise-augmented Conditional Rectified Flow for Image Restoration}: We introduce an enhanced conditional rectified flow model for image restoration.
+By leveraging a noise-augmented LR conditioning strategy, our approach enables more effective LR-conditioned diffusion restoration, serving as both a general restoration framework and the foundational stage for our proposed distillation algorithm.

-\item \textbf{One-Step Diffusion Distillation with Flexible Fidelity-Realism Trade-off}: We introduce a distillation strategy applicable to empirical probability flow ODEs of any pre-trained conditional diffusion or flow model.
-Unlike prior methods that limit flexibility, ours enables one-step sampling while preserving control over fidelity and perceptual realism.
+\item \textbf{One-Step Diffusion Distillation with Flexible Fidelity-Realism Trade-off}: We introduce a distillation strategy applicable to empirical probability flow ODEs of \emph{any} pre-trained conditional diffusion or flow model.
+Unlike prior methods that limit flexibility, ours enables one-step sampling while preserving control over fidelity and perceptual realism for SR.